 But to do it right, we need your help.
 We need your tips.
 We need documents that you may come across.

-That’s why The Daily Beast now uses the SecureDrop system to allow anonymous sources to send sensitive information and documents to our journalists.
+That’s why The Daily Beast has made it easier than ever for you to send sensitive information and documents to our journalists.

 To send a standard tip to The Daily Beast, you can email us at [email protected] or send it via snail mail to: